The 26th Ohio Veteran Volunteer Infantry Regimental History Book

 fulfill their dream to write a definitive regimental history.
-After spending years discussing and planning to do so, in 1895 that the veterans finally decided they did not have the financial means to pay the cost 70s.
-Many were unable to pursue a gainful living after the war due to the injuries and illnesses they The veterans did leave a wealth of information in the form of company histories, letters and diaries.
+After spending years discussing and planning to do so, in 1895 the veterans finally decided that they did not have the financial means to pay for the Many were unable to pursue a gainful living after the war due to the injuries and illnesses they suffered The veterans did leave a wealth of information in the form of company histories, letters and diaries.
 In addition, excellent supporting source material, six trips to the battlefields and following the regiments' trek during the war, and other research provide the information needed to write a regimental history that they would have been proud to call their own.
-And hopefully, their descendants' will also find the history history informative and inspiring.
+And hopefully, their descendants' will also find the history informative and inspiring.

 The manuscript was completed in May, 2010, and the first published books arrived in September, arrived in September, 2010.
 Hill received the first copy of the book on September 1, 2010.The 23